opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![OpenProject_NC_OAuth_values](3_3_01-OP_OAuth_application_details.png)

-Once you hava entered the client ID and client secrets on this page, click on **Save and complete setup**.
+Once you have entered the client ID and client secrets on this page, click on **Save and complete setup**.
 In the next screen, click on **Yes, I have copied these values**.
 At this point, your instance configuration is complete and you should see a green banner confirming this.

 ![Integration successfully completed on the OpenProject end](Nextcloud-set-up-in-OP.png)